CITY of ALBUQUERQUE

 (7) The Indicators Progress Commission shall have the lead responsibility to facilitate the production of this report for presentation to the Mayor and City Council every two years and to the goals forum participants every four years.]

-[(3)] [(8)] On an annual basis, during the month of September, City Administration including key departmental staff and City Council shall meet to review the five-year goals, community conditions, strategies, programs, and one-year objectives.
+[(3)] [(8)] On an annual basis, during the month of [September] [October], City Administration including key departmental staff [and representatives of] City Council shall meet to review the five-year goals, community conditions, strategies, programs, and one-year objectives.

-(G) Staffing.
-Both the Mayor and City Council shall identify appropriate staff to collaborate in the development and implementation of the Goals and Objectives Process.
+[(H)] Staffing.
+Both the Mayor and City Council shall identify appropriate staff to collaborate in the development and implementation of the [Five-Year] Goals and [One-Year] Objectives Process.

-§ 2-11-[4][5 COUNCIL COMMITTEE OF THE WHOLE] [PROGRAM REVIEWS BY THE CITY COUNCIL].
+§ 2-11-[4][6] [COUNCIL COMMITTEE OF THE WHOLE] [PROGRAM REVIEWS BY THE CITY COUNCIL].

-(A) To review the Mayor’s proposed operating budget and amend and adopt a final operating budget.
+(A) To review the Mayor’s proposed operating budget and recommend final adoption of the operating budget.

-(C) To review and adopt One-Year Budget Objectives.
+(C) To review and recommend final adoption of the One-Year Budget Objectives.

-(G) Each City department shall be required to present an overview of their proposed budget, key performance metrics, and primary programs at a Committee of the Whole meeting.
-Presentations shall be scheduled by the Chair in alignment with the Council’s meeting calendar.
-Each department will provide a brief report on the previous year’s objectives, summarizing achievements and areas where goals were not fully met.
-Departments may also receive specific instructions from the Chair regarding areas of focus for that year.
-Visual aids, such as charts or graphs, are encouraged to support a concise and clear presentation of information, emphasizing alignment with the City’s strategic goals.] [which shall be programmatic reviews of city operations or departments which are Council priorities, especially as identified in the adopted city goals and objectives.
+(D) To conduct reviews of City operations through departmental presentations.
+The Chair shall determine the format, subjects, and duration of the presentations.
+The presentations are in addition to the Mayor’s budget submission and intended to ensure public accountability.] which shall be programmatic reviews of city operations or departments which are Council priorities, especially as identified in the adopted city goals and objectives.
 Since these reviews shall focus in part on city goals, they may be cross departmental and involve public agencies external to city government.
 These hearings shall be held between September 15 and January 15.
 The subjects of these Council reviews shall be determined by the Chairperson of the Committee of the Whole, the Council President, and other members of the Council.
 This group and the Mayor shall provide input on the topics of the program reviews to the Council President.]

 [§ 2-11-5 PARTICIPATION OF THE COUNCIL IN PUBLIC PRESENTATIONS ON BUDGET-RELATED MATTERS.